-- SEAC 5190 Physical and Health Management of Students with Disabilities 3-0-3 A study of physical and health management procedures necessary for individuals with disabilities.
+SEAC 5190 Physical and Health Management of Students with Disabilities 3-0-3

+A study of physical and health management procedures necessary for individuals with disabilities.
 Course content addresses knowledge of roles and responsibilities of the educational team in meeting the physical and health needs of individuals with disabilities.
-Emphasis is placed on developing an understanding of the role of the teacher in meeting the needs of children with physical and health management needs as well as working with other professionals (e.g., nurses, physical therapists) in assuring that those needs are met. - SEAC 5500 Characteristics of Students with Low Incidence Disabilities 3-0-3 A study of current and future historical, philosophical, social, legal, medical, and educational perspectives of students with low incidence disabilities.
-The identification, classification, and unique characteristics of these individuals are included. - SEAC 5510 Curriculum Design for Students with Low Incidence Disabilities 3-0-3 Curriculum approaches and strategies to design, implement, and monitor functional and ageappropriate programs for children and youth with low incidence disabilities in both school and community-based settings. - SEAC 5520 Assessment of Students with Low Incidence Disabilities 3 hours credit Coursework and field experience in assessment techniques for students with low incidence disabilities.
-Required activities include exposure to and experience with informal assessment procedures across curriculum areas to generate IEP objectives, measurement strategies, and methods for monitoring progress.
-The course requires 40 contact hours. - SEAC 5530 Systematic Instruction for Students with Low Incidence Disabilities 3-0-3 Strategies and methods to facilitate the acquisition, generalization, and maintenance of skills for children and youth with low incidence disabilities in both school and community-based settings.
+Emphasis is placed on developing an understanding of the role of the teacher in meeting the needs of children with physical and health management needs as well as working with other professionals (e.g., nurses, physical therapists) in assuring that those needs are met.

+SEAC 5500 Characteristics of Students with Low Incidence Disabilities 3-0-3

+A study of current and future historical, philosophical, social, legal, medical, and educational perspectives of students with low incidence disabilities.
+The identification, classification, and unique characteristics of these individuals are included.

+SEAC 5510 Curriculum Design for Students with Low Incidence Disabilities 3-0-3 with Low-Incidence Disabilities

+Curriculum approaches and strategies to design, implement, and monitor functional and ageappropriate programs for children and youth with low incidence disabilities in both school and community-based settings.

+SEAC 5520 Assessment and Curriculum for Students

+Curricular approaches to design, implement, and monitor functional and age-appropriate programs for children and youth with low-incidence disabilities in school, home, and community settings., Required activities include informal assessment procedures across curriculum areas to generate IEP objectives, measurement strategies, and methods for monitoring progress.

+SEAC 5530 Systematic Instruction for Students with Low Incidence Disabilities 3-0-3 Strategies and methods to facilitate the acquisition, generalization, and maintenance of skills for children and youth with low incidence disabilities in both school and community-based settings.
 This course will focus on evidence-based methods of systematic instruction.

-SEAC 5540 Positive Behavior Support Study of the principles and application of positive behavioral support strategies for managing challenging behaviors of individuals with low incidence disabilities.
+SEAC 5540 Positive Behavior Support

+Study of the principles and application of positive behavioral support strategies for managing challenging behaviors of individuals with low incidence disabilities.
 Course content focuses on the development of behavioral support strategies derived from functional assessments.